-Transaction fee Service fee Mobilisation of marketable and non-marketable assets via the standard CCBM/CCBM with links A €30 transaction fee is charged to counterparties for each delivery of assets to their HCB, i.e. per ISIN/credit claim delivered to a CCB.
-A 0.0069% p.a. service fee is charged to counterparties, which is calculated on a daily basis.
+Transaction fee Service fee Mobilisation of marketable and non-marketable assets via the standard CCBM/CCBM with links Counterparties are charged a €30 transaction fee for each delivery of assets to their HCB, i.e. per ISIN/credit claim delivered to a CCB.
+Counterparties are charged a 0.0069% p.a. service fee, calculated on a daily basis.
 It is based on the cross-border collateral delivered via the CCBM and held in custody at the close of the business day on a pro rata basis (calculation of days on an actual/365 basis).
-2. Mobilisation/demobilisation of marketable assets via the triparty CCBM A $\notin$ 30 transaction fee is charged to counterparties for each processed change of the global amount initiated by them.
-1) A monthly €50 service fee is charged to counterparties per TPA used.
+Mobilisation/demobilisation of marketable assets via the triparty CCBM Counterparties are charged a €30 transaction fee for each processed change of the global amount initiated by them.
+1) Counterparties are charged a monthly €50 service fee per TPA used.

-1) In certain cases, a €30 transaction fee may be charged to the counterparty if the HCB has to initiate a transaction on its behalf.
+1) In certain cases, the counterparty may be charged a €30 transaction fee if the HCB has to initiate a transaction on its behalf.